-Give each pair or group a different 'Ask Amy' question (see pages 38 and 39 of the pack and also available from www.eczema.org/eczemaat-school-activity9).
+Give each pair or group a different 'Ask Amy' question (see pages 43 and 44 and also available from www.eczema.org/eczema-at-school-activity9).
 Ask them to discuss how the child in the question is feeling and then ask them to write a response.

-Take feedback from each pair or group and then read how Amy actually responded to the question (see pages 38 and 39 of the pack).
+Take feedback from each pair or group and then read how Amy actually responded to the question (see pages 38 and 39).